Todd M. Lyons

 Mr. Feere has been quoted extensively by the national print media, has appeared on Fox News, MSNBC, C-SPAN’s Washington Journal, and provided commentary on numerous radio stations.
 His editorials have appeared in wide variety of publications, and he has testified before Congress.
 He has also been an invited speaker at number of college campuses including Notre Dame, Harvard University, and the University of Texas.

-Robert J. Hammer serves as the Acting Executive Associate Director for Homeland Security Investigations and oversees over 10,000 employees, including special agents, criminal analysts, mission support personnel and contract staff assigned to over 237 offices throughout the United States and over 56 countries around the world.
+Derek Gordon serves as the Acting Executive Associate Director for Homeland Security Investigations and oversees over 10,000 employees, including special agents, criminal analysts, mission support personnel and contract staff assigned to over 237 offices throughout the United States and over 56 countries around the world.

 Susan C. Dunbar

-Susan C. Dunbar is currently the acting executive associate director of ICE’s Management and Administration directorate.
+Susan C. Dunbar is the executive associate director of ICE’s Management and Administration directorate.
 In this role, Ms. Dunbar oversees and coordinates all ICE’s administrative and managerial components, including its information technology infrastructure, the Human Capital Program, acquisition and procurement activities, workforce training, information governance and privacy.
 She also has administrative oversight for ICE’s budget and financial management.
 In this position, Ms. Dunbar oversees an organization of over 1,600 employees in offices across the United States, providing management and administration services to ICE’s global workforce of over 20,000 law enforcement and support employees.

 Prior to serving in this role, Ms. Dunbar served as the chief human capital officer for ICE.
 She was responsible for managing more than 230 employees located in Washington, D.C., Dallas, and Laguna Niguel, California, providing human resources services for more than 20,000 ICE employees worldwide.
 She oversaw hiring and staffing, classification, benefits and retirement, payroll and compensation, retention and recruitment, employee and labor relations, employee assistance and peer support programs, employee performance management and awards, workers’ compensation, human resources policy and HR information technology.